microsoft/NeuronBlocks/Tutorial.md

     *Tips: the model file and train log file can be found in JSON config file's outputs/save_base_dir.*

 #### <span id="task-6.2">6.2: Compression for Text Matching Model</span>
-This task is to train a query-passage regression model to learn from a heavy teacher model such as BERT based query-passage match classifier model.
-The training process is to minimized the score difference between the student model output and teacher model output.
+This task is to train a query-passage regression model to learn from a heavy teacher model such as BERT based query-passage matching classifier model.
+The training process is to minimize the score difference between the student model output and teacher model output.
 - ***Dataset***
 *PROJECT_ROOT/dataset/knowledge_distillation/text_matching_data*:
     * *train.tsv* and *valid.tsv*: three columns, namely **Query**, **Passage** and **Score**.